soasme/ao/README.md

 ## Develop

-To build `ao` binary, you will need to install Python 2.7 and rpython:
+To build `ao` binary, you will need to install Python 2.7, virtualenv and rpython:

 ```
 $ virtualenv venv